aayush01x/over-the-wire-bandit/README.md

 ```bash
 $ ssh bandit5@bandit.labs.overthewire.org -p 2220
 ```
 ```bash
 $ cd inhere
 $ find . -type f -size 1033c ! -executable -exec file '{}' \; | grep ASCII
 ```
+`-type f` is used to look at only files

+`-!-executable` is used to find non-executable files

+`-size 1033c` adds filter for files with size 1033bytes

+`-exec file '{}' \; | grep ASCII` is to execute the find command and then apply grep ASCII on it to search for Human Readable files.

 This gives the path of the file which follows the gien conditions.
 It shows that type of file is ASCII text, with very long lines.

 ```./maybehere07/.file2: ASCII text, with very long lines (1000)```